Provably Valid and Diverse Mutations of Real-World Media Data for DNN Testing: Implementation Evaluation Setup

 \underline{Neuron Coverage (NC)}~\cite{pei2017deepxplore} rescales neuron outputs from the same layer to $[0, 1]$: a neuron is activated if its scaled output is greater than a threshold $T$.
 Same with~\cite{xie2018coverage,demir2019deepsmartfuzzer}, we set $T$ as $0.75$.

-\underline{K-Multisection Neuron Coverage (KMNC)}~\cite{ma2018deepgauge} first decides the normal output range of each neuron using all training data of the target DNN.
+\underline{K-Multisection Neuron Coverage (KMNC)}~\cite{ma2018deepgauge} decides the normal output range of each neuron using all training data.
 It then divides output range of each individual neuron into $K$-sections.
-The coverage is computed as how many (ratio) neuron outputs lie in the total \#neuron $\times K$ sections.
+The coverage is computed as how many (ratio) neuron outputs lie in the total \#neuron $\times~K$ sections.
 Following DeepHunter, we set $K$ as $1000$.

 \underline{Neuron Boundary Coverage (NBC)}~\cite{ma2018deepgauge} calculates coverage by counting \#neuron whose output lies outside the range decided in KMNC.